justingrant94/Project/README.md

 **When the game starts:** When the games start it's the player's turn which is the red counter.

-**Key Learnings:**

-Learned how to use Flexbox from scratch - which I referred to https://jonitrythall.com/flexbox-cheatsheet for much aided support throughout my styling.

-I used the alert pop up to notify the user that won.

 **Challenges:**

 **1.** One of my main challenges was displaying the four counters that won.
 What I faced was as soon as the user wins the counters disappear, which I believe is down to the remove function that I created.
 However, when I uncommented the remove function it then displayed the counters but the game continued so I couldn't figure out how to stop that from happening.